OMB-IARC/CanGraph/docs/Downloads.md

 # Downloads

-There are lots of different ways you can install and use the CanGraph software
+There are lots of different ways you can install and use the CanGraph software:

 #### Using a pre-built Apptainer Image